dmrazzy/starlark/spec.md

 be used to stop the execution of the loop or advance to the next iteration.

-In Starlark, a `for` loop is permitted only within a function definition.
-A `for` loop at top level results in a static error.
+In Starlark, a `for` statement is permitted only within a function definition.
+A `for` statement at top level results in a static error.

 ### Break and Continue

-The `break` and `continue` statements terminate the current iteration of a `for` loop.
+The `break` and `continue` statements terminate the current iteration of a `for` statement.
 Whereas the `continue` statement resumes the loop at the next iteration, a `break` statement terminates the entire loop.

 ```text